Freeze-in and Freeze-out in a Right-Handed Neutrino Extended MSSM with a Seesaw Mechanism: Sterile neutrino constraints

 The overabundance is mainly driven by the heaviest right-handed neutrino.
 For example, $m_{N}=50$~eV and $\sin^{2}2\theta\gtrsim 10^{-4}$ yields $\Omega h^{2}\gtrsim 2$.
-In the type-I seesaw, it is impossible to suppress this mixing while preserving a viable neutrino mass spectrum. \cref{fig:mixingangle} illustrates this through a numerical scan, where the Yukawa coupling values are now relaxed to $10^{-15}$ and the sterile neutrino masses down to $0.1~\mathrm{eV}$.
+In the type-I seesaw, it is impossible to suppress this mixing while preserving a viable neutrino mass spectrum. \cref{fig:mixingangle} illustrates this through a numerical scan, where the Yukawa coupling values are now relaxed to $10^{-15}$ and the sterile-neutrino masses down to $0.1~\mathrm{eV}$.
 Points that allow smaller dark matter contributions from the right-handed neutrinos are excluded by oscillation experiments (lower right region), while the allowed points lead to a clear overabundance (upper middle).
 The experiments included in the blue contour are Bugey-3\cite{Declais:1994su}, NEOS\cite{NEOS:2016wee}, DANSS\cite{Shitov:2019hli}, Daya Bay\cite{DayaBay:2024nip}, PROSPECT-I\cite{PROSPECT:2024gps} and KATRIN\cite{KATRIN:2025lph}.

-In summary, although the combination of freeze-out and freeze-in can yield an acceptable relic density, the sterile neutrino contribution is always too large.
+In summary, although the combination of freeze-out and freeze-in can yield an acceptable relic density, the sterile-neutrino contribution is always too large.
 If sterile neutrinos were made sufficiently heavy with a sufficiently short lifetime, the couplings between the SM and sneutrinos would become too large to be viable.